 The web client is of course isomorphic, so it works from the command line as well as in the browser.
 The browser build is just a single file which you can include on any existing web site if you just need a few backend APIs or a file upload.

-Have a look at sverd to learn more.
+Have a look at Waveorb server to learn more.
 100% performance rating guaranteed.

-The command line interface lets you communicate with all of your servers from the terminal.
-There's no need to log into the server anymore, you can control everything right from your own computer.
+Command line scripts lets you communicate with your servers from the terminal.
+There's no need to log into the server anymore.
+Deployment and updates are handled right from your own computer.

 Of course you can host your app wherever you want, a Waveorb app is just a standard Node app.
 Check out our source code for the CLI, the scripts there can easily be adapted to run on any Linux VPS or even with docker.